zwang154/lys_instr/docs_src/source/lys_instr_/tutorial_/templates.rst

 .. image:: /lys_instr_/tutorial_/template1_1.png

-In the **Scan** tab, configure the scan by selecting the motor axis "phi", setting the scan range (e.g., start at 0, step by 10, for 36 steps), and specifying the exposure time (e.g., 0.1 seconds).
+In the **Scan** tab, configure the scan by selecting the motor axis "phi", setting the scan range (for example, start at 0, step by 10, for 36 steps), and specifying the exposure time (for example, 0.1 seconds).

 .. image:: /lys_instr_/tutorial_/template1_2.png